Applications of Borel-definable homological algebra to locally compact groups: Abstract

 \section{Abstract}

-We show that the $\mathrm{Hom}$ functor from the category $\mathbf{LCPAb}$ of locally compact Polish abelian groups to the category $\mathbf{PAb}$ of Polish abelian groups has a total right derived functor, improving on Hoffmann and Spitzweck's construction of its cohomological right derived functor.

-We also apply the description of the left heart of subcategories of $\mathbf{ PAb}$ in terms of groups with a Polish cover and Borel-definable group homomorphisms to completely characterize the injective and projective objects in the left heart of $\mathbf{LCPAb}$, as well as in the left heart of its full subcategories spanned by: compactly generated groups, Lie groups, totally disconnected groups, topological torsion groups, topological $p$-groups, locally compact groups of finite ranks, topological torsion groups of finite ranks, topological $p$-groups of finite ranks, and type $ \mathbb{A}$ groups.
+We apply the description of the left heart of the category $\mathbf{LCPAb}$ of locally compact Polish abelian groups in terms of groups with a Polish cover and Borel-definable group homomorphisms to study injective and projective objects in the left heart of $\mathbf{LCPAb}$, as well as in the left hearts of its thick subcategories.
+In particular, we prove that the left hearts of the following categories have no nonzero injective objects: locally compact Polish abelian groups, compactly generated locally compact Polish abelian groups, locally compact Polish abelian groups of finite ranks, abelian Lie groups, totally disconnected locally compact Polish abelian groups, topological torsion locally compact Polish abelian groups, locally compact Polish abelian topological $p$-groups for any prime $p$.